newtonproject/NEPs/NEPS/nep-7/index.md

     function tokenOfOwnerByIndex(address _owner, uint256 _index) external view returns (uint256);
 }
 ```
+### Caveats
+The 0.4.20 Solidity interface grammar is not expressive enough to document the NRC-7 standard.
+A contract which complies with NRC-7 MUST also abide by the following:
+- Solidity issue #3412: The above interfaces include explicit mutability guarantees for each function.
+Mutability guarantees are, in order weak to strong: payable, implicit nonpayable, view, and pure.
+Your implementation MUST meet the mutability guarantee in this interface and you MAY meet a stronger guarantee.
+For example, a payable function in this interface may be implemented as nonpayble (no state mutability specified) in your contract.
+We expect a later Solidity release will allow your stricter contract to inherit from this interface, but a workaround for version 0.4.20 is that you can edit this interface to add stricter mutability before inheriting from your contract.
+- Solidity issue #3419: A contract that implements NRC7Metadata or NRC7Enumerable SHALL also implement NRC7.
+NRC-7 implements the requirements of interface ERC-165.
+- Solidity issue #2330: If a function is shown in this specification as external then a contract will be compliant if it uses public visibility.
+As a workaround for version 0.4.20, you can edit this interface to switch to public before inheriting from your contract.
+- Solidity issues #3494, #3544: Use of this.*.selector is marked as a warning by Solidity, a future version of Solidity will not mark this as an error.

+### Rationale
+There are many proposed uses of Ethereum smart contracts that depend on tracking distinguishable assets.
+Examples of existing or planned NFTs are LAND in Decentraland, the eponymous punks in CryptoPunks, and in-game items using systems like DMarket or EnjinCoin.
+Future uses include tracking real-world assets, like real-estate (as envisioned by companies like Ubitquity or Propy).
+It is critical in each of these cases that these items are not “lumped together” as numbers in a ledger, but instead each asset must have its ownership individually and atomically tracked.
+Regardless of the nature of these assets, the ecosystem will be stronger if we have a standardized interface that allows for cross-functional asset management and sales platforms.

+### “NFT” Word Choice
+“NFT” was satisfactory to nearly everyone surveyed and is widely applicable to a broad universe of distinguishable digital assets.
+We recognize that “deed” is very descriptive for certain applications of this standard (notably, physical property).

+Alternatives considered: distinguishable asset, title, token, asset, equity, ticket

+### NFT Identifiers
+Every NFT is identified by a unique uint256 ID inside the NRC-7 smart contract.
+This identifying number SHALL NOT change for the life of the contract.
+The pair (contract address, uint256 tokenId) will then be a globally unique and fully-qualified identifier for a specific asset on an Ethereum chain.
+While some NRC-7 smart contracts may find it convenient to start with ID 0 and simply increment by one for each new NFT, callers SHALL NOT assume that ID numbers have any specific pattern to them, and MUST treat the ID as a “black box”.
+Also note that a NFTs MAY become invalid (be destroyed).
+Please see the enumerations functions for a supported enumeration interface.

+The choice of uint256 allows a wide variety of applications because UUIDs and sha3 hashes are directly convertible to uint256.

+### Transfer Mechanism
+NRC-7 standardizes a safe transfer function safeTransferFrom (overloaded with and without a bytes parameter) and an unsafe function transferFrom.
+Transfers may be initiated by:
+- The owner of an NFT
+- The approved address of an NFT
+- An authorized operator of the current owner of an NFT

+Additionally, an authorized operator may set the approved address for an NFT.
+This provides a powerful set of tools for wallet, broker and auction applications to quickly use a large number of NFTs.

+The transfer and accept functions’ documentation only specify conditions when the transaction MUST throw.
+Your implementation MAY also throw in other situations.
+This allows implementations to achieve interesting results:
+- Disallow transfers if the contract is paused — prior art, CryptoKitties deployed contract, line 611
+- Blacklist certain address from receiving NFTs — prior art, CryptoKitties deployed contract, lines 565, 566
+- Disallow unsafe transfers — transferFrom throws unless _to equals msg.sender or countOf(_to) is non-zero or was non-zero previously (because such cases are safe)
+- Charge a fee to both parties of a transaction — require payment when calling approve with a non-zero _approved if it was previously the zero address, refund payment if calling approve with the zero address if it was previously a non-zero address, require payment when calling any transfer function, require transfer parameter _to to equal msg.sender, require transfer parameter _to to be the approved address for the NFT
+- Read only NFT registry — always throw from unsafeTransfer, transferFrom, approve and setApprovalForAll

+Failed transactions will throw, a best practice identified in ERC-223, ERC-677, ERC-827 and OpenZeppelin’s implementation of SafeERC20.sol.
+ERC-20 defined an allowance feature, this caused a problem when called and then later modified to a different amount, as on OpenZeppelin issue #438.
+In NRC-7, there is no allowance because every NFT is unique, the quantity is none or one.
+Therefore we receive the benefits of ERC-20’s original design without problems that have been later discovered.

+Creating of NFTs (“minting”) and destruction NFTs (“burning”) is not included in the specification.
+Your contract may implement these by other means.
+Please see the event documentation for your responsibilities when creating or destroying NFTs.

+We questioned if the operator parameter on onERC721Received was necessary.
+In all cases we could imagine, if the operator was important then that operator could transfer the token to themself and then send it – then they would be the from address.
+This seems contrived because we consider the operator to be a temporary owner of the token (and transferring to themself is redundant).
+When the operator sends the token, it is the operator acting on their own accord, NOT the operator acting on behalf of the token holder.
+This is why the operator and the previous token owner are both significant to the token recipient.

+Alternatives considered: only allow two-step NERC-6 style transaction, require that transfer functions never throw, require all functions to return a boolean indicating the success of the operation.

 ### ERC-165 Interface

 We chose Standard Interface Detection (ERC-165) to expose the interfaces that a NRC-7 smart contract supports.